 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-Offers for the Marriott Bonvoy Brilliant™ American Express® Card are not available through this site.
+Offers for The Ritz-Carlton™ Credit Card and Marriott Bonvoy Brilliant™ American Express® Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Please see our card marketplace for available offers.

 With each step of the Marriott Rewards and Starwood Preferred Guest merger comes new hurdles in ensuring you understand and maximize the new combined program (oddly) named Marriott Bonvoy.
 This week American Express and Chase launched the new line up of co-branded Marriott Bonvoy cards.